treeman/jonashietala/drafts/building_a_voron_part_2.markdown

 ![Oooh, you just remove the top part (and don't install the UHF parts) and it fits!](/images/trident/rapido_fits.jpg)

-Crisis averted, all is well.
+Crisis averted; all is well.

 ## Stealthburner assembly